 SECTION 1.1.
 The use of chemical restraint, mechanical restraint, or prone restraint, as defined by state law, is prohibited by the school.

-SECTION 1.2 The use of seclusion, as defined by state law, is prohibited within the School.
+SECTION 1.2 The use of seclusion, as defined by state law or regulations, may be used in limited circumstances.

 SECTION 1.2.1 Seclusion does not include “time-out,” defined as a behavioral intervention in which the student is temporarily removed from the learning activity but in which the student is not confined.